googleapis/java-spanner-cassandra/docs/cqlsh.md

-# Integrating CQLSH with Spanner Cassandra Java Client
+# Integrating cqlsh with Spanner Cassandra Java Client

-This guide provides detailed instructions on setting up CQLSH to connect to the Spanner Cassandra Java Client.
+This guide provides detailed instructions on setting up `cqlsh` to connect to the Spanner Cassandra Java Client.

 ## Prerequisites

-- **CQLSH Version:** Ensure you have CQLSH versions from the branches `cassandra-4.0.13` or `cassandra-4.1.5`.
+- **cqlsh Version:** Ensure you have `cqlsh` versions from the branches `cassandra-4.0.13` or `cassandra-4.1.5`.
 - **Spanner Cassandra Java Client Setup:** Ensure the Spanner Cassandra Java Client is set up and running.

 ## Setup Instructions

->> NOTE: You may skip these instructions, if you already have CQLSH interface installed.
+>> NOTE: You may skip these instructions, if you already have `cqlsh` interface installed.

-### Option 1: Install CQLSH Directly
+### Option 1: Install cqlsh Directly

-#### Step 1: Download CQLSH
+#### Step 1: Download cqlsh

-Download the appropriate version of CQLSH by cloning the repository and following the instructions:
+Download the appropriate version of `cqlsh` by cloning the repository and following the instructions:

-- **CQLSH 4.0.13:**
+- **cqlsh 4.0.13:**
   ```sh
   git clone https://github.com/apache/cassandra.git -b cassandra-4.0.13
   cd cassandra/bin
   ```

-- **CQLSH 4.1.5:**
+- **cqlsh 4.1.5:**
   ```sh
   git clone https://github.com/apache/cassandra.git -b cassandra-4.1.5
   cd cassandra/bin
   ```

-#### Step 2: Configure CQLSH to Connect to the Spanner Cassandra Java Client (Optional)
+#### Step 2: Configure cqlsh to Connect to the Spanner Cassandra Java Client (Optional)

-Edit the CQLSH configuration to point to the Spanner Cassandra Java Client:
+Edit the `cqlsh` configuration to point to the Spanner Cassandra Java Client:

 1. Open the `cqlshrc` configuration file.
 If it does not exist, create one in your home directory:
    ```sh